Drinking Water Protection

 Federal Requirements

-MDH recommends that Head Start services test for lead in drinking water as part of their preventative maintenance and lead inspections.
+Head Start programs test for lead in drinking water as part of their preventative maintenance and lead inspections.

-- Use either the EPA 3Ts guidance or use the Minnesota Model Plan.
+- Use either the Environmental Protection Agency (EPA) 3Ts guidance or use the MDH Model Plan.

 - Identify and test all taps used for drinking and food preparation.